 7. There is a change in the environment

-Your betta’s appetite should return back to normal once you’ve made sure that they are living in a safe and clean environment.
+Your betta’s appetite should return to normal once you’ve ensured that they live in a safe and clean environment.

 8. Your betta is sick

-When this does happen, immediately lookout for other symptoms such as having a lack of energy, sudden change in behavior, and skin discoloration which could indicate the seriousness of their health.
+When this does happen, immediately lookout for other symptoms such as having a lack of energy, sudden change in behavior, and skin discoloration, which could indicate the seriousness of your fish’s health.

 9. Water temperature needs adjustment

-If your aquarium’s temperature is not warm enough for your cold-blooded friend, it may result in lethargy and a slower metabolism which will make it harder and longer to digest food.
+If your aquarium’s temperature is not warm enough for your cold-blooded friend, it may result in lethargy and a slower metabolism, making it harder and longer to digest food.

 Betta fish won’t eat?
 What to feed them